Women Beyond Borders

 The Santa Barbara Contemporary Arts Forum was the site of the premier exhibition on November 4, 1995.
 The boxes struck a deep cord in those who attended.
 A record number of people came and responded to the quality and power of each work, as well as the collective pulse of the exhibition.

-W/BB is such a timely endeavor as it brings together women’s visions at the end of a century marked by women’s struggles to find their places and their voices.
+Women Beyond Borders is such a timely endeavor as it brings together women’s visions at the end of a century marked by women’s struggles to find their places and their voices.
 It is also particularly important in that it cuts across all borders-physical, political, religious, racial.
-W/BB has been transformed from a simple idea into a profound project that will engage and affect people as it makes its way around our world.”
+Women Beyond Borders has been transformed from a simple idea into a profound project that will engage and affect people as it makes its way around our world.”

 Nancy Doll, Director – Santa Barbara Contemporary Arts Forum